Chancellor Professor of English Emeritus

 My undergraduate degree is from Lawrence University; my M.A. and Ph.D. are from the University of Chicago.
 I also studied at the Sorbonne.
-My main research interests are in Victorian poetry, especially the nefariously subversive Algernon Charles Swinburne (1837-1909).
-Here's my favorite poem by ACS: text; movie.
+My main research interests have been in Victorian poetry, especially the nefariously subversive Algernon Charles Swinburne (1837-1909).
+Here's my favorite poem by ACS: text; video.

-I've edited several lost works by William Sharp/Fiona Macleod and in editing a notebook of mostly unpublished poems by the winner of the 1887 Newdigate Prize at Oxford, Sidney A. Alexander, I have moved Alexander from oblivion to obscurity.
-T.A.J.
-Burnett and I and others have been invited to edit the Complete Poems of Swinburne, in five volumes, for Pickering and Chatto (the publishers of my three volumes of Swinburne's correspondence; supplement here).
-Publication anticipated in 2017.
+I edited three volumes of Swinburne's correspondence (supplement here) as well as several lost works by William Sharp/Fiona Macleod.
+And in editing a notebook of mostly unpublished poems by the winner of the 1887 Newdigate Prize at Oxford, Sidney A. Alexander, I have moved Alexander from oblivion to obscurity.

 My wife, Sheila, is a graduate of W&M, Class of '78, and the best ever real estate agent in Williamsburg.
-Our daughter, Deborah Boyle, is the Lightsey Professor of Philosophy at the College of Charleston, and our son, Blake Meyers, is the Rosenberg Professor of Plant and Soil Sciences at the University of Delaware, where he is the immediate past Chair of his Department.
-He will join the Danforth Plant Science Center in 2016 and will be a professor in the Biology Department of the University of Missouri--Columbia.
+Our daughter, Deborah Boyle, is a professor of philosophy at the College of Charleston, and our son, Blake Meyers, is a PI at the Danforth Plant Science Center and a professor in the Division of Plant Sciences at the University of Missouri--Columbia.

 Looking for a good read?
 Two novelists in the family: try my father's most recent prize-winning novel, The Death at Awahi, his new novel, A Hero of Brag, or any of my brother's wickedly gripping works.